Covalent Organic Framework¶

 The parameter maps the

-of a vertex to a number between 0 (inclusive) and the number of edges the vertex is connected to (exclusive).
-So a vertex connected to three edges can be mapped to0
+idof a vertex to a number between 0 (inclusive) and the number of edges the vertex is connected to (exclusive).
+So a vertex connected to three edges can be mapped to0,1or2.You can also build COFs with multiple building blocks, but you have to assign each building block to a vertex with building_block_vertices.

 lattice = stk.cof.Honeycomb( lattice_size=(2, 2, 1), vertex_alignments={0: 1, 2: 2} ) bb3 = stk.BuildingBlock('NCOCN', ['amine']) cof2 = stk.ConstructedMolecule( building_blocks=[bb1, bb2, bb3], topology_graph=lattice building_block_vertices={ bb1: lattice.verices[:2], bb2: lattice.verices[4:], bb3: lattice.verices[2:4] } )